-Essity's Board of Directors comprises nine members elected by the AGM.
-Ewa Björling, Pär Boman, Annemarie Gardshol, Magnus Groth, Torbjörn Lööf, Bert Nordberg, Louise Svanberg, Lars Rebien Sørensen and Barbara Milian Thoralfsson were elected as Board members in 2021.
+Essity's Board of Directors comprises ten members elected by the AGM.
+Ewa Björling, Pär Boman, Annemarie Gardshol, Magnus Groth, Bjørn Gulden, Torbjörn Lööf, Bert Nordberg, Louise Svanberg, Lars Rebien Sørensen and Barbara Milian Thoralfsson were elected as Board members in 2022.
 Pär Boman was elected as the Chairman of the Board.

-The independence of Board members is presented in the table below.
+The independence of Board members is presented in the table on page 66.
 Essity complies with the requirements of the Swedish Corporate Governance Code that stipulate that not more than one member elected by the AGM shall be a member of corporate management, that the majority of the members elected by the AGM shall be independent of the company and company management, and that not fewer than two of these shall also be independent of the company's major shareholders.
-All of the AGM-elected Board members have experience of the requirements incumbent upon a listed company.
-Four of the Board members are women, corresponding to approximately 45% of the total number of AGM-elected Board members.
-The employees have appointed Susanna Lind, Örjan Svensson and Niclas Thulin as representatives to the Board for the period until and including the 2022 AGM, and their deputies Niklas Engdahl, Martin Ericsson and Andreas Larsson.
+All of the AGM-elected Board members have experience and a good understanding of the requirements incumbent upon a listed company.
+Four of the Board members are women, corresponding to 40% of the total number of AGM-elected Board members.
+The employees have appointed Susanna Lind, Örjan Svensson and Niclas Thulin as representatives to the Board for the period until and including the 2023 AGM, and their deputies Niklas Engdahl, Martin Ericsson and Andreas Larsson.

 The AGM-elected Board members have broad international experience from various cultural and geographic areas and wide-reaching expertise and experience of relevance to Essity's areas of business and products.
 Accordingly, the Board has - with reference to the company's business, stage of development and general situation - a suitable composition.
-In addition, the Board of Directors and its committees have an even gender distribution.
+In addition, the Board of Directors and its Audit Committee and Remuneration Committee have an even gender distribution.